 Turning to the merits, the court outlined five factors that caused the benefit denial to be deemed “illogical, implausible and without support in inferences that could reasonably be drawn from facts in the record:

-(1) every doctor who personally examined Salomaa concluded that he was disabled; (2) the plan administrator demanded objective tests to establish the existence of a condition for which there are no objective tests; (3) the administrator failed to consider the Social Security disability award; (4) the reasons for denial shifted as they were refuted, were largely unsupported by the medical file and only the denial stayed constant; and (5) the plan administrator failed to engage in the required "meaningful dialogue" with Salomaa.
+(1) every doctor who personally examined Salomaa concluded that he was disabled; (2) the plan administrator demanded objective tests to establish the existence of a condition for which there are no objective tests; (3) the reasons for denial shifted as they were refuted, were largely unsupported by the medical file and only the denial stayed constant; and (4) the plan administrator failed to engage in the required “meaningful dialogue” with Salomaa.

 The court acknowledged the difficulty insurers have with claims involving fibromyalgia and chronic fatigue syndrome because the absence of medical tests creates a risk that claimants will allege symptoms they don’t have in order to secure benefits.
 However, the court pointed out: “The plan with a conflict of interests also has a financial incentive to cheat.
 Failing to pay out money owed based on a false statement of reasons for denying is cheating, every bit as much as making a false claim.”